1Remote/1Remote.github.io/source/docs/usage/overview.md

 !!! warning inline end
     The exported data is stored in plain text, so please handle it with care.

-When multiple servers are selected, **`Export`** button can export selected items to json file which you can import it to another PC or simply make a backup.
+When some servers are selected, **`Export`** button can export selected items to json file which you can import it to another PC or simply make a backup.
 Please see the [Data synchronization](usage/database/data-synchronization.md) for further details.

 ### Data import